 About Us: Located along the Shawangunk Ridge in New York’s Hudson Valley, Wild Earth is a not-for-profit that runs nature-based programs for children, teens, families and adults.

 About Our Programs: Wild Earth programs draw on a broad spectrum of teachings ranging from native technologies to the natural sciences.
-Our programs offer adventure and fun, primitive skills and crafts, awareness games, and story and song, facilitated by multi-generational mentors.
+Our programs offer adventure and fun, skills and crafts, awareness games, and story and song, facilitated by multi-generational mentors.
 They foster individual and group awareness and a deeper connection to the Earth.

 Core Practices in Wild Earth Programs